2023 Best Value Chemistry Master's Degree Schools in Ohio

 In-state tuition fees for graduate students at Wright State University - Main Campus are $14,298 per year.

-University of Cincinnati - Main Campus came in at #8 in this year’s edition of the Best Value Chemistry Master’s Degree Schools in Ohio ranking.
-Located in the city of Cincinnati, UC is a public school with a very large student population.
+University of Cincinnati - Main Campus ranked #8 on this year’s Best Value Chemistry Master’s Degree Schools in Ohio list.
+Located in the city of Cincinnati, UC is a public college with a very large student population.

 The average tuition and fees for an in-state graduate student at UC are $14,902 a year.

-University of Akron Main Campus landed the #9 spot in the 2023 rankings for the best value master’s degree chemistry programs.
-University of Akron Main Campus is a large public school located in the medium-sized city of Akron.
+University of Akron Main Campus did quite well in this year’s ranking of the best places for chemistry students to get a master’s degree.
+It came in at #9 on the list.
+University of Akron Main Campus is a fairly large public school located in the medium-sized city of Akron.

 University of Akron Main Campus graduate students pay an average of $11,936 in in-state tuition and fees each year.

-Explore all the Best Value Chemistry Schools in the Great Lakes Area or other specific states within that region.
+Explore all the Best Value Chemistry Colleges in the Great Lakes Area or other specific states within that region.

 More Chemistry Rankings in Ohio